1jamescaldwell/WebscrapingPDFsAndGUIs/README.md

 This Python script allows users to download PDF files from webpages containing LEGO building instructions.
 It utilizes the Selenium library for web automation and tkinter for creating a graphical user interface (GUI).
 Users can input a list of LEGO set model numbers, specify an output directory, and click a button to download the corresponding PDF files.

 Usage:
-Run lego.exe
+* Run lego.exe <br>
-Enter LEGO set model numbers into the text area, one per line.<br>
+* Enter LEGO set model numbers into the text area, one per line.<br>
-Default download folder is Downloads.
+* Default download folder is Downloads.
 Otherwise, click the "Browse" button to select the output directory.<br>
-Click the "Download PDFs" button to start downloading PDF files.<br>
+* Click the "Download PDFs" button to start downloading PDF files.<br>
-Progress of downloads will be displayed in the progress bar.<br>
+* Progress of downloads will be displayed in the progress bar.<br>

 Notes:
 * Only works with Google Chrome installed currently.